gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I'm thinking about it,
 but I'm still worried about whatever might be in that bunker.
-You said there were lots like it around here?" he asked Sindy.
+You said there were lots like it around here?"

-She shrugged,
+Sindy shrugged,
 looking at the braid in her lap, then nodded reluctantly.
-"Any idea what we might find in this one?"
+"Any idea what we might find in this one?" the captain asked.

 Sindy shrugged again.
 "Used to be a crazy bot in one of them named Patient,